Female athlete sitting on a running track eating an apple with a bottle of water next to her.

 3–4 Hours Before the Competition

-- Types of lean protein include eggs, tofu, chicken, lentils and fish.
+• Lean protein such as eggs, tofu, chicken, lentils and fish.
 Protein is essential for promoting muscle growth and repair after the competition.

-If your body does not tolerate a full meal before a competition, Nairn suggests a different approach: “I recommend smoothies because a smoothie in itself could be a balanced meal.
+If your body does not tolerate a full meal before a competition, Judd suggests a different approach: “A smoothie can serve as a balanced meal.
 And because it’s blended, it’s easier to digest.”
 The smoothie should incorporate the same nutritional balance as a standard meal.

 Along with your morning meal, you will want to make sure you are drinking enough fluids to stay hydrated during the event.